zhuyuan-cug/NAMF/README.md

 # NAMF
-This project is for our paper "NAMF: A NON-LOCAL ADAPTIVE MEAN FILTER FOR SALT-AND-PEPPER NOISE REMOVAL".
+This project is for our paper "NAMF: A Nonlocal Adaptive Mean Filter for Removal of Salt-and-Pepper Noise".